Sorayya (newspaper): History and profile

 The first issue of Sorayya appeared on 31 October 1898.
-The founding editor was Mirza Ali Mohammad Khan Kashani.
-The paper was published on a weekly basis and had a secular and liberal approach.
-It frequently attacked Nasreddine Shah's Prime Minister Amin Al Sultan or known as Atabak.
+Its founders were Mirza Ali Mohammad Khan Kashani and Sayyid Farajullah Kashani.
+The former also edited the paper.
+It was published on a weekly basis and had a secular and liberal approach.
+It frequently attacked Naser al-Din Shah Qajar's Prime Minister, Amin al-Soltan, known as Atabak.
 Partly due to its critical approach circulation of Sorayya was banned by the Qajar authorities in Iran.
 The paper was very popular and influential among the mullahs who were training in Najaf, Iraq.

 Due to the conflicts between Kaskani and another editor Farajallah Hosayni Kashani the former left Sorayya and established another Persian publication, Parvaresh in 1900.
 Sorayya folded after the publication of the issue dated 3 November 1900.